10th Regional Support Group

 The 10th Support Group is a United States Army logistical support unit located in Okinawa, Japan.
 It is the senior U.S. Army unit on the island, and has coordinating responsibilities for U.S. Army activities there.

 The 10th Support Group and United States Army, Japan conduct theater sustainment; execute reception, staging, onward movement (RSO); conduct expeditionary logistics in support of the U.S. Army Pacific; overseas contingency operations and the defense of Japan; and support OEF, OIF, POLMIL, multi and bilateral partnership engagements.

-This headquarters is strategically postured to provide responsive logistics support throughout the Pacific, with elements on both mainland Japan and the Island of Okinawa.
+The group can provide logistics support throughout the Pacific, with elements on both mainland Japan and Okinawa.

 Subordinate units

 Structure of the group is currently as follows: